tindandelion/rust-bittorrent-client/_posts/2025-11-20-discovering-serde.md

 }
 ```

 We annotate these data types with `#[derive(Deserialize)]` attribute.
-That provides us with a sensible implementation of serde's [`Deserialize`](https://docs.rs/serde/1.0.228/serde/de/trait.Deserialize.html) trait. we have to to a few customizations here, though.
+That provides us with a sensible implementation of Serde's [`Deserialize`](https://docs.rs/serde/1.0.228/serde/de/trait.Deserialize.html) trait.
+We have to do a few customizations here, though.

 First, the `piece_length` field.
-In torrent file, the name of this field contains a space: `field length`.
+In the torrent file, the name of this field contains a space: `piece length`.
 Obviously, it can't be used directly as the field name in Rust because of the space character.
-To work around that, we use #[serde(rename = "piece length")] [field attribute](https://serde.rs/field-attrs.html#rename) to instruct serde that the field `field length` in serialized data maps to the the field `field_length` in our `Info` struct.
+To work around that, we use `#[serde(rename = "piece length")]` [field attribute](https://serde.rs/field-attrs.html#rename) to instruct Serde that the field `piece length` in serialized data maps to the field `piece_length` in our `Info` struct.

 The second trick is the `pieces` field.
-In torrent file, it contains concatenated SHA-1 hashes for all file pieces.
+In the torrent file, it contains concatenated SHA-1 hashes for all file pieces.
 The problem is, this is binary data.
 If we had `pieces` defined as a `String`, we'd get a runtime error that we're trying to deserialize an invalid UTF-8 string.
 Luckily, we can get round this problem with the help of another crate, [serde_bytes](https://docs.rs/serde_bytes/latest/serde_bytes).
 This crate provides us with utilities to efficiently deserialize raw byte data into a `Vec<u8>`.
 We plug in this module by using `#[serde(with = "serde_bytes")]` attribute on `pieces` field.

 ### Handling deserialization